Department of History Essay Prizes

+Awarded to a thesis considered by the Department to be an excellent one in the field of American history.
 Open to all classes.
-Awarded to a thesis considered by the Department to be an excellent one in the field of American history

 FERGUSON PRIZE IN HISTORY – First Prize, $500; Second Prize, $450

-Competition for this prize is open to history majors who are members of the senior class only.
-Awarded to the best portfolio of essays.
-Portfolios must include three essays and a one-page cover letter.
+Awarded to the best portfolio of essays by a History major who is a member of the senior class only.
+For consideration, submit a portfolios of three essays and a one-page cover letter as a single PDF.
 The cover letter should introduce the essays and explain how they exemplify the department’s learning goals.

 GEORGE J.MEAD PRIZE IN HISTORY – $250